Fitting a Graph to One-Dimensional Data: Abstract

 \section{Abstract}

 Given $n$ data points in $\mathbb{R}^d$, an appropriate edge-weighted graph connecting the data points finds application in solving clustering, classification, and regresssion problems.
 The graph proposed by Daitch, Kelner and Spielman~(ICML~2009) can be computed by quadratic programming and hence in polynomial time.
-While in practice a more efficient algorithm would be preferable, replacing quadratic programming is challenging even for the special case of points in one dimension.
+While a more efficient algorithm would be preferable, replacing quadratic programming is challenging even for the special case of points in one dimension.
 We develop a dynamic programming algorithm for this case that runs in $O(n^2)$ time.
-Its practical efficiency is also confirmed in our experimental results.